-Thomas Bass is the author of The Spy Who Loved Us (Public Affairs, 2009), The Predictors (Holt / Viking-Penguin, 1999); Vietnamerica: The War Comes Home (Soho, 1996, 1997); Reinventing the Future (Addison-Wesley, 1994, 1995); Camping with the Prince and Other Tales of Science in Africa (Houghton Mifflin, 1990; Penguin 1991; Moyer Bell, 1998); and The Eudaemonic Pie (Houghton Mifflin, 1985; Vintage, 1986; Penguin 1991).
+Thomas Bass is the author of Censorship in Vietnam: Brave New World (University of Massachusetts Press, 2017), The Spy Who Loved Us (Public Affairs, 2009), The Predictors (Holt / Viking-Penguin, 1999); Vietnamerica: The War Comes Home (Soho, 1996, 1997); Reinventing the Future (Addison-Wesley, 1994, 1995); Camping with the Prince and Other Tales of Science in Africa (Houghton Mifflin, 1990; Penguin 1991; Moyer Bell, 1998); and The Eudaemonic Pie (Houghton Mifflin, 1985; Vintage, 1986; Penguin 1991; Authors Guild eBook, 2014).

 The Spy Who Loved Us, set in Vietnam during the war, tells the story of Time correspondent and Communist spy Pham Xuan An.
 Serialized in The New Yorker, the book has been called a "revelation" by Morley Safer, "chilling" by Seymour Hersh, and "brilliant" by Daniel Ellsberg."
-Ted Koppel called it "a gripping story," and spy novelist John le Carré wrote, "I was deeply impressed by this book.
+Ted Koppel called it "a gripping story," and novelist John le Carré wrote, "I was deeply impressed by this book.
 It is relevant, instructive, funny.
 The shock of the double never goes away.
 Neither does the gullibility of the arrogant intruder."

 Film rights to Bass's books have been sold to Columbia Pictures, Focus Features, the BBC, Channel 4, and other companies.
 His books have been named "Notable Books of the Year" by The New York Times and translated into a half dozen languages.
 He has appeared on Good Morning America, CNN, NPR, BBC, and other venues as a commentator.
 Cited by the Overseas Press Club for his foreign reporting, he is a frequent contributor to The New Yorker, Wired, The New York Times, Smithsonian, Discover, and other publications.